 Drive to Murcia and explore its baroque cathedral that stands proudly in the Cardinal Belluga Square.
-The Murcian market-garden is very picturesque too.
-Your next stop must be Coradoba with its magnificent palaces and mosques.
+The Murcian market garden is very picturesque too.
+Your next stop must be Cordoba with its magnificent palaces and mosques.
 Then to Seville.
-This charming old town with its narrow winding streets exhibits some incredible architecture in the Renaissance Revival style, particularly around the Plaza de Espana and Parque Maria Luisa.
-Take a walk round and smell the oranges.
-Drive to Granada, the famed city of the Alahambra, with its beautiful gardens and impressive Basillica de San Jaun de Dios.
-Finish your adventure by dining in one the many tapas bars dotted around the city.
+With its narrow winding streets, this charming old town exhibits some incredible architecture in the Renaissance Revival style, particularly around the Plaza de Espana and Parque Maria Luisa.
+Take a walk around and smell the oranges.
+Drive to Granada, the famed city of the Alahambra, with its beautiful gardens and impressive Basilica de San Juan de Dios.
+Finish your adventure by dining in one of the many tapas bars dotted around the city.

 Barcelona – Montserrat

 Afterwards, head to Valencia.
 It’s around 3 and a half hours to the city.
-If you want to stop for a break, try Tarrogona.
+If you want to stop for a break, try Tarragona.
 Valencia is one of the most picturesque old Spanish cities and is mercifully depleted of tourists.
 Visit the cathedral, famed for its Holy Grail connection, before ascending the 205 steps to the top of the tower.
-Maybe explore the market, one of the oldest in the country, before walking around the Jardin del Turia, a former river which has long since dried up, but is now a picturesque park.
-After you’re saturated with Valencia head out to Granada via Sierra Nevada with its snow capped peaks.
-In Granada visit the cathedral and Generalife Gardens with its impressive water features.
+Maybe explore the market, one of the oldest in the country, before walking around the Jardin del Turia, a former river that has long since dried up but is now a picturesque park.
+After you’re saturated with Valencia’s, head out to Granada via the Sierra Nevada with its snow-capped peaks.
+In Granada, visit the cathedral and Generalife Gardens with their impressive water features.